apache/spark/docs/monitoring.md

   custom plugins into Spark.

 ### Component instance = Executor
 These metrics are exposed by Spark executors.
-Note, currently they are not available when running in local mode.

 - namespace=executor (metrics are of type counter or gauge)
   - bytesRead.count